 But look, when you don’t factor in glasses there will always be sweet spots and prime-viewing distances from which to watch.
 Sitting at an angle limits what 3D effects you can perceive.
 When will these be on the market?
 Not for a minute, says these marketing execs.
 Ooglo-oo.

 They always say the smart watch is the one you left at home.
 But, for now, with the mass appeal of smart phones and fashion, there’s a chance for combining both.
 No longer at the wayside of killing battery life — if only that problem were solved for all of our smart phones, eh? — there’s newer companies, such as Martian wristwatches and Cookoo, that have picked up the Smart Watch slack.
 The Cookoo watch runs on a standard button cell and should last for about a year.
 The novelty of both watches, however, is the Bluetooth signal picked up from a consumer’s cell.
 These signals will announce incoming calls or texts, and vibrate email notifications or upcoming appointments.
 The watch can also communicate to the phone through voice commands for when you want to text back.
+You can now couple a smart watch with a fashionable band from Mobile Mob too.
 Come on, people, Jimmy Bond’s been doing this for years!